juinnsheng/potatoes/README.md

-# Potato Leaves Disease Segmentation
+# Potato Leaves Disease Classification

 This is a Pytorch CNN project to segment potato leaves based on healthy, early blight and late blight.
 This repository is a hands-on practise of using Pytorch to pre-process and create a basic convolutional neural network for image classification.